7targets/7targets-docs/_posts/2023-02-08-how-to-learn-more-about-warm-leads.md

 # video_id: 6xyI5NNCCmc
 description: WARM leads are potential Hot Leads.So writing a personalized email will double the chance of response.
 type: How-to
-# sidebar:
+sidebar:
+  - {id: Hints, text: Hints}
 categories:
   - How-To
 # set: getting-started
 # set_order: 3
 ---
 There are 3 buttons available for each lead. `Website of the lead, LinkedIn connect search, jobs open at that company`.
 These are just hints to quickly learn more about the lead.
+## Hints :
 - From the website, you get basic idea of what the company does.
 - From LinkedIn connect, you know what that person does in that company,
 - From open jobs, you know where that company has committed to spend there budget.